30 Famous Landmarks in Peru to Visit

 There is so much to see in Cusco, most of the old colonial buildings that can be found in the center of the city were built upon ancient Inca ruins, and the history can still be seen in the walls today.

-- Private Full-Day Tour of Machu Picchu With Lunch (well-rated)
+- Full-Day Private Machu Picchu Tour Including Lunch (highly rated)

 Meaning 'Royal Eagle,' Saqsaywaman is an archeological site just 2 km north of Cusco's main square.
 The Inca constructed this citadel during the 15th century, and although the Spanish will have destroyed much of the large stone wall, many of the pieces still stand today.